syncfusion-content/winui-docs/winui/Pyramid-Chart/Appearance.md

 # Appearance in WinUI Pyramid Chart (SfPyramidChart)

-The appearance of [SfPyramidChart]() can be customize by using the predefined palettes, custom palettes and gradient that allows to enrich the application.
+The appearance of [SfPyramidChart]() can be customized by using the predefined palettes, custom palettes and gradient, which allows to enrich the application.

 ## Palettes

-[SfPyramidChart]() provides options to apply different kinds of palettes.
-We have some predefined palette such as
+[SfPyramidChart]() provides options for applying various kinds of palettes.
+Some predefined palettes, such as.

 * Metro
 * AutumnBrights